Threni (Stravinsky): Musical style

-Stravinsky himself described his treatment of pitch in Threni as "a kind of 'triadic atonality'", contrasting this with the "tonality repetition" of his ballet scores.
+Stravinsky called his treatment of pitch in Threni "a kind of 'triadic atonality'", contrasting this with his ballet scores' "tonality repetition".
 Threni makes extensive use of canons.
-It also uses pitchless chanting in the choir – the first time Stravinsky had done this.
+It also uses pitchless chanting in the choir – the first time Stravinsky did this.

-The score calls for a large orchestra, but never uses it in tutti, preferring small groups of individually selected instruments at any one time.
+The score calls for a large orchestra, but never uses it in tutti, sticking to small groups of instruments at a time.

 The principal 12-tone row for Threni is D♯-G♯-G♮-A♯-C♯-A♮-D♮-B♮-E♮-C♮-F♮-F♯.
 Stravinsky makes considerable use of the tonal – even diatonic – possibilities of this row.
-However, Stravinsky does not really use twelve-tone technique in depth in this work, relying on free transposition and combination, selection, and repetition, so that the character of the music is actually not very different from his earlier works: the beginning of "Sensus spei", for example (especially the many repeated notes in the alto solo, and the repeated response from the chorus), recalls Renard and Les noces, and the two short passages for strings and chorus near the beginning setting the Hebrew letters caph and res are reminiscent of places in Orpheus (1948).
+But he does not really use twelve-tone technique in depth, relying on free transposition and combination, selection, and repetition, and the music's character is not very different from that of his earlier works: the beginning of "Sensus spei", for example (especially the many repeated notes in the alto solo, and the repeated response from the chorus), recalls Renard and Les noces, and the two short passages for strings and chorus near the beginning setting the Hebrew letters caph and res are reminiscent of places in Orpheus (1948).